tullowhurler/Real-World-Data-/README.md

 # Real-World-Data-
-This repository contains, primarily, a jupyter notebook with an investigation into some real world data that I had to create as a part of a research project.
+This repository contains, primarily, a jupyter notebook with an investigation into the concussion data that I used to create my undergraduate thesis as part of my Physiotherapy degree.

 I decided to use my undergraduate thesis as part of the assignment and tried to recreate some random data to replicate my findings.
 My findings are in the folder marked "Real World Data".